We diagnose and treat dry eyes to help bring you lasting relief!

 - Inability to wear contact lenses

-If you report these symptoms at your comprehensive eye examination, with Dr. Schneider, Dr. Clark or Dr. Podloski, in our greater Las Vegas offices, this may be sufficient for diagnosing Dry Eye Syndrome.
+Our Las Vegas optometrists often diagnose Dry Eye Syndrome based on symptoms described during an eye doctor's appointment.
 A Schirmer test may also be performed to check for this condition, which entails placing a thin strip of filter paper on the edge of your eye to measure the quantity of tears.

 Causes of Dry Eyes